XClose

 Graham goes inside to the livingroom

-John goes downstairs to the livingroom
+John goes north to the kitchen

 This is a huge topic, about which many books have been written.
 The differences between these two designs are important, and will have long-term consequences for the project.
 That is the how we start to think about software engineering, as opposed to learning to program, and is an important part of this course.